pwinckles/card-game-rules/traditional/tarot/IllustratedTarock.md

 defenders may also contra the game or any announcements, quadrupling their value, to which the declarer may recontra, x16 multiplier.

+"With 40", "With 50", and "Valat" are mounting announcements.
+For example, "With 50" cannot be announced without also announcing "With 50".
+They are each evaluated independently during scoring.

 Following the exchange and before play begins, the declarer has a second chance to make announcements.
 The procedure is the same, but their values are no longer doubled.